Quick Start: Running UpGrade Locally with Docker

 The docker way

-Running in docker recommended for developing in local, as it will simulate production docker deployment as closely as possible (and it's the workflow we use).
+Running in docker is recommended for developing in local, as it will simulate production docker deployment as closely as possible (and it's the workflow we use).

 It's entirely optional though to use this setup.
 See also how to run locally w/o Docker.